swaker854/InetSoftWork/How to do Date Comparisons.md

 Date comparion allows a designer or end user to compare measures(numeric values) for two or more date ranges.
 This document demonstrates the most common use cases.
 A live [online example](https://www.inetsoft.com/public/app/viewer/view/global/Dashboards/Date%20Comparison) is provided that you can play along with.

 For charts and crosstabs with a date dimension, Date Comparsion becomes available on the component's built-in menu.
-In the example, right click on the chart to see a menu of options, click on 'Date Comparison'.
-The comparison dialog window will be presented.
+In the example, right click on the chart to see a menu of options, click on 'Date Comparison'

 ![](screenshots/right-click-menu.PNG)
 <br/>